If you have found a cat

 - If you have sadly found a deceased cat, then please be aware that the cat will hopefully be identity microchipped.
 Don't let anyone bury the body without checking for a microchip as it may prevent the owner from ever finding out their pet's fate.

-- If it's during a vet's opening hours, and it's possible for you to take it straight there, please do so as they will scan it for a chip.
+- If it's during a vet's opening hours, and it's possible for you to take it there, please do so as they would be able to scan it for a chip and contact the owner.
 If unchipped, they will usually hold the body for a period to allow the owner to claim it.
+You may like to call the vet first to check their procedure.

 - If it's on a road, do not endanger yourself under any circumstances.
 However if it's possible to move the body to the side of the road, this simple action is kind and helpful if you are not able to take the cat to the vet yourself.